nextauthjs/next-auth-example/README.md

 npm start
 ```

-Note: You will also need environment variables set up in your production environment.

-To do this in `now.sh` you can use the `now env` command:

-    now env add NEXTAUTH_URL production

-Before deploying to production, be sure to set environment variables for the ID and Secrets for all your authentication providers.
+### 5. Configuring for production

 You MUST set the NEXTAUTH_URL environment variable with the URL of your site, before deploying to production.

 e.g. `NEXTAUTH_URL=https://example.com`

+To do this in on Vercel, you can use the [Vercel project dashboard](https://vercel.com/dashboard) or the `now env` command:

+    now env add NEXTAUTH_URL production

+Be sure to also set environment variables for the ID and Secrets for all your authentication providers.